-We are just going to guess and say that the LC in the first version stands for “Low Cost”.
-Because that is exactly what it is.
-It is the most basic version of the three and only comes with the normal accessories- an adapter, and a carrying pouch.
+The Shure SM58 microphone is available in three different versions.
+These are the SM58- LC, SM58- CN, and the SM58S.
+The “LC” in the SM58-LC stands for “Low Cost”.
+That is exactly what it is.
+It is the most basic version of the three and only comes with the normal accessories: an adapter and a carrying pouch.

 The second version comes with a few more accessories than the first.
-It comes with a swivel adapter, a carrying pouch, as well as, a 25 feet XLR cable.
+It comes with a swivel adapter, a carrying pouch, as well as a 25 feet XLR cable.
 The swivel adapter is slightly better than the normal adapter because it has more wiggle room.

 The third and final version comes with a swivel adapter, a carrying pouch, and an on/off switch.

 Sennheiser E835 Vs Shure SM58 – Unique Pros

-- It’s lighter.
+5. It’s lighter.

-- It is available in 3 versions.
+6. It is available in 3 versions.
 More variety compared to the Sennheiser E835.

 Sennheiser E835 Vs Shure SM58 – Unique Cons

-- There are only two versions available.
+2. There are only two versions available.

-- It’s slightly heavier than the Shure SM58.
+3. It’s slightly heavier than the Shure SM58.

-|They’re Dynamic Microphones||Because both of these microphones are dynamic microphones, they are great for musicians with big vocals, for interviews, for loud instruments, and so on.|
+|They’re Dynamic Microphones||Because both of these microphones are dynamic microphones, they are great for musicians with big vocals, for interviews, for loud instruments, among others.|

-|Same as the Sennheiser E835.
-Although it’s slightly more durable.|
+|The same applies to the Sennheiser E835, although, it’s slightly more durable.|

 |Same as the Sennheiser E835.|